When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 Ingredients:

-• Fresh mint or lemon balm if available
+Fresh mint or lemon balm if you have it available

-Cut the melon (without the rind) into pieces and put everything in a blender.
-Blend until you get a smooth and nice drink.
+Cut the watermelon (without skin) into pieces and put everything in a blender.
+Blend until you get a smooth and fine drink.

 Variant 2: Green Delight